 Imaging Analysis and Ailment Diagnostic

-Several schools of medicine and research centers have developed a deep neural network capable of diagnosing the crucial neurological conditions, such as stroke and brain hemorrhage, around a hundred times quicker than human radiologists with the highest accuracy and some CNNs are even surpassing the accuracy of human diagnosticians.
+Several schools of medicine and research centers have developed a deep neural network capable of diagnosing crucial neurological conditions, such as stroke and brain hemorrhage, around a hundred times quicker than human radiologists with the highest accuracy and some CNNs are even surpassing the accuracy of human diagnosticians.

 Use of Natural Language Processing Tools